cloudnativetrainings/kubernetes-servicemesh/08_mtls/README.md

 # Mutual TLS

-In this task you will learn how to cusomize mutul TLS and how to verify if communication is encrypted.
+In this lab you will learn how to enable mutual TLS.

-By default mtls is enabled in istio.

 ## Inspect and create the resources